Spiek/redust/README.md

-## Redis Container Templates for C++
+## ReCoTeC - Redis Container Templates for C++

-Redis Container Templates provides easy plattform intependant access for Qt-C++ applications to access data stored in Redis using C++-Container-Class-Templates.
+ReCoTeC provides easy plattform intependant access for Qt-C++ applications to access data stored in Redis using C++-Container-Class-Templates.

-Redis Container Templates don't save anything locally, all actions are forwarded directly to redis.
+ReCoTeC don't save anything locally, all actions are forwarded directly to redis.

 ###Supported Types

-Redis Container Templates are able to handle the following Types as Key or Value:
+ReCoTeC are able to handle the following Types as Key or Value:

  - All Types which QVariant is able to serialize to QByteArray
  - All classes which inherits from google::protobuf::Message
  - Integral Types are able to become serialized in binary or as string

-Redis Container Templates currently supports the following container types:
+ReCoTeC currently supports the following container types:

  - RedisHash< Key, Value > - Hash-table-based dictionary
 	 - function signatures taken from Qt's QHash
 	 - O(1) lookups on key
 	 - unsorted
-	 - support full CRUD schema

 ### How to compile?